 - City scale: The situation of the superblock within Manhattan, proposal for a traffic redistribution around it.
-Work in pairs.
+Work in groups.

-- Superblock scale: Exterior and interior spaces within the Superblock.
-Individual work.
+- Superblock scale: Exterior and interior spaces within the Superblock. (groups optional).

 - Architectural scale: Each student will identify a potential architectural device that addresses the opportunities offered by the superblock structure and proposes a permanent structure on the site, incorporating the program "Community Center +" to it.
-Individual work.
+Individual work (groups optional).

-Once established the Superblock site, the studio will speculate within the newly created car-free boundaries, taking as a subject of design every urban and architectural element (roads / sidewalks / facades / buildings...)
+Once students establish the Superblock site, the studio will speculate within the newly created car-free boundaries, taking as a subject of design every urban and architectural element (roads / sidewalks / facades / buildings...)
 The students will develop their proposals both collectively and individually.
-Each pair will generate a big format drawing of the chosen site in which both individual projects will be represented, and two additional panels to explain their proposals separately.

-The deliverables are set with the intention of generating a collective discussion on the future of the cities, encouraging students to challenge what design can do in different scales and with different implications, within the frame of New York City, a familiar environment in their education.
+The deliverables, adapted to remote learning, are set with the intention of generating a collective discussion on the future of the cities, encouraging students to challenge what design can do in different scales and with different implications, within the frame of New York City, a familiar environment in their education.